MeganTran6023/VanDerVaartLab.MT/README.md

 Finished annotating mutate.sh

 * Better understood awk and sed in context of making a certain uracil base mutation in a DNA strand

+## __10/24__

+Worked on submission script for XUCY - edited npt.py and looper-prod.sh

+* Learned how to debug issues that prevented the runs from successfully completing